At Iowa Public Radio, I've set up an

 quintessence of platitude" and "the most vulgar music ever

-puerile!”]
-What would you say to Leonhardt - the
+puerile!"
+How would you respond to Leonhardt - the

 master of the subtle, esoteric art of the French clavecinistes